FadeNRG/Discord-MusicBot/README.md

 ## ✨Latest Updates

 Discord.js v13 will break this bot so do not use this with it.
-We have been started working on [v5](https://github.com/SudhanPlayz/Discord-MusicBot/tree/v5) which will be out in some days/months with new features and much more are on the way.
+We have just started to work on this bot so stay tuned we will make changes to the dashboard and more!

 ## 🚧 Prerequisites